MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/share-files-hololens.md

 You may also want to save the file to your OneDrive for future reference.
 For example, the Teams user may send a PDF of a schematic you can use in future repairs, so you want to save it to your OneDrive and share the OneDrive file with others.

 To save the file to OneDrive, tap OneDrive ![OneDrive](media/RAHL_OneDrive "OneDrive") icon in the top right of the slate.
 The OneDrive file is then automatically saved to a folder called “HoloLens Received Files.”

+Note

+The top right corner of the PDF displays the page number you’re currently on as well as the total number of pages.
+You can use the **Previous** and **Next** arrows to navigate pages.
+If you are looking at a PDF with many pages, you may want to jump to a specific page.
+To do so, select the current page number you are on.
+A numeric keyboard will pop out.
+Select the page number you want to navigate to.